 - The Organisers reserve the right to amend, extend and interpret the competition guideline and rules without prior notice.

 - A certificate will be issued to students who have completed the student training workshops.

 - In case of any dispute, the Organisers reserve the right of final decision.

-- Each division: champion, 1st runner-up, 2nd runner-up and the 'AI Application Award' winner will receive amazing prizes.
+- Each division: champion, 1st runner-up, 2nd runner-up, the 'AI Application Award' and the 'Family Inclusive Award' winner will receive amazing prizes.